scienceguyrob/SKA-TestVectorGenerationPipeline/README.md

 The repository contains many files useful for test vector creation.
 These are summarised by directory.

-ASC - This directory contains files which describe pulse profiles extracted from the EPN database.
+**ASC** - This directory contains files which describe pulse profiles extracted from the EPN database.
 Each file in the directory is named as follows:

-&ltPulsar name&gt_&ltFrequency&gt.asc
+&lt;derp>Pulsar name&gt_&ltFrequency&gt.asc

 Where &ltPulsar name&gt is the pulsar 'J' name, and &ltFrequency&gt the observation frequency of the EPN data.